 Assisting Individuals in Crisis is the foundation course.
 The skills taught in that course can be applied without the need for a comprehensive program or team.
-The Group Crisis Intervention model recommends a team approach under the guidance of a mental health professional.
+In fact many participants think it should be a course in high school.

-The most effective learning will take place with classes of between 10 and 24.
+The most effective learning will take place with classes of between 10 and 30.
 The Assisting Individuals in Crisis course may be taught to smaller classes, however, in order to have the best outcome for the Group Crisis Intervention course, a group of at least 6 is required.

 Larger classes can be accommodated with the addition of an assisting instructor who is also I.C.I.S.F approved, or a mental health professional.

-Contact us for more information.
+Contact me for more information.

 What is it like to be in one of my courses?